In the first part, you have the option to vote “yes” or “no” to the question of whether to remove the Governor from office.

 Yes.
 An ex-felon can register to vote and is eligible to vote in

-elections if he/she is not currently in prison or on parole for a
+elections if he/she is not currently in prison for a felony

 What is Conditional Voter Registration?